-Difficulties achieving this goal have included a reduction in MCSU personnel due to retirements and resignations.
-Agency funding issues have prevented backfilling those positions.
-This has resulted in not only fewer MCSAP inspectors conducting enforcement actions in and around work zones, but also regular Highway Patrol Troopers conducting enforcement activities.
-MCSU Commanders will continue to explore options to utilize exsisting personnel and funding to meet the goals set in the FY2017 CVSP.
+Prior to March of 2020, difficulties achieving this goal have included a reduction in MCSU personnel due to retirements and resignations.
+In March of 2020, ten inspectors were added to the MCSU, but an impact of these additional troopers will not come to fruition until the fourth quarter of CY2020.
+In addition to MCSAP Troopers, regular Highway Patrol Troopers will be conducting enforcement activities in the area of work zones.
+MCSU Commanders will continue to explore options to utilize exsisting personnel and funding to meet the goals set in the FY2020 CVSP.